-Figure 3: Comparison of measured and simulated damage equivalent axial forces in the bracing (detail D-BDSW) with consideration of short-term wave spreading
+Figure 4: Comparison of measured and simulated damage equivalent axial forces in the bracing (detail D-BDSW) with consideration of short-term wave spreading

+The simulations taking wave spreading into account reflect this real behavior much better.
 Especially for Seastate 1 with a relatively small significant wave height the results show a very good agreement.
 For the sea state with bigger wave heights there seem to be more influences to the axial force, like for example wind loads.
 This is subject to ongoing further investigations.
 However, it can be seen that a significant improvement of the agreement between measurement and simulation results could be achieved by considering wave spreading in the numerical analysis.